for Windows and Linux

 The page is available only when the PHP plugin is enabled.
-The plugin is bundled with PhpStorm and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
+The plugin is activated by default.
+If the plugin is disabled, enable it on the Plugins page as described in Enabling and Disabling Plugins.

 menu-ajax-script.php script to the skipped paths list.
 You can also group such scripts into folders and add these folders to the "ignore list".

 | Notify about skipped paths || Select this check box to have PhpStorm inform you every time it receives a request to a script to be skipped. |

 | Skipped paths || This list box shows the scripts and folders to ignore requests to. |